-Yes, Aetna insurance coverage does extend to drug and alcohol rehab.
-However, what all it covers can vary depending on the type of policy, where the insured is located, and whether or not it is through an employer.
-Aetna drug rehab coverage is contingent upon the insured getting a referral from a doctor before entering into active rehab treatment.
-As such, users cannot randomly check into a facility of their choosing and still expect to use Aetna insurance for rehab.
+So, the insurance coverage does extend to drug and alcohol rehabilitation.
+However, what it covers can vary depending on the type of policy, where the insured is located, and whether or not it is through an employer.
+Aetna rehab coverage is contingent upon the insured getting a referral from a doctor before entering into active rehabilitation treatment.
+As such, users cannot randomly check into a center of their choosing and still expect to use company insurance for rehab.

 In-Network vs. Non-Network Rehab Providers